wpcrest2.gif (10772 bytes)

 (Dues)

-2. The fiscal year begins on April 1st and ends on March 31st.
-Annual dues for the coming fiscal year are payable in advance.
+2. The fiscal year begins on January 1st and ends on December 31st during which time the annual dues must be paid.
+Annual dues for the coming fiscal year can be paid in advance.

-3. Only Regular and Associate Members are required to pay dues.
+3. Only Regular are required to pay dues.

 4. There shall be no initiation or transfer dues.